pantheon-systems/documentation/source/docs/articles/sites/create/choosing-start-state.md

 ## Enjoy your Pantheon Site!

 Congratulations!
 Your Pantheon site environments have been configured.
-From the dashboard, you can control your site's settings, manage team members, perform workflow operations, and a lot more.
+From the Dashboard, you can control your site's settings, manage team members, perform workflow operations, and a lot more.

 ![Pantheon dashboard after spin up](/source/docs/assets/images/desk_images/214008.png)